sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 Note: The term *north-south* generally defines network traffic that travels between tenant and external networks (typically the Internet).

+#### Example environment configuration

+Instance 1 resides on compute node 1 and uses tenant network 1.
-General flow of instance network traffic from an instance to the external network:
+The instance sends a packet to a host on the external network.

-1. Instance network traffic with a destination outside of the tenant network egresses the instance (1) `tap` interface and travels to the Linux bridge `qbr` via `veth` pair.
+* External network 1

+  * Network 203.0.113.0/24

+  * Gateway 203.0.113.1 with MAC address *EG1*

+  * Floating IP range 203.0.113.101 to 203.0.113.200

+  * Tenant network 1 router interface 203.0.113.101 *TR1*

+* Tenant network 1

+  * Network 192.168.1.0/24

+  * Gateway 192.168.1.1 with MAC address *TG1*

+* Compute node 1

+  * Instance 1 192.168.1.11 with MAC address *I1*

+  * DVR MAC address *D1*

+#### Packet flow

+The following steps involve compute node 1.

+1. The instance 1 `tap` interface (1) forwards the packet to the Linux bridge `qbr`.
+The packet contains destination MAC address *TG1* because the destination resides on another network.

-1. Security group rules (2) on the Linux bridge `qbr` handle state tracking for the instance network traffic.
+1. Security group rules (2) on the Linux bridge `qbr` handle state tracking for the packet.

-1. The instance network traffic egresses port `qvb` on the Linux bridge `qbr` and travels to the Open vSwitch integration bridge `br-int` via `veth` pair.
+1. The Linux bridge `qbr` forwards the packet to the Open vSwitch integration bridge `br-int`.

+1. The Open vSwitch integration bridge `br-int` modifies the packet to contain the internal tag for tenant network 1.

+1. The Open vSwitch integration bridge `br-int` forwards the packet to the Open vSwitch tunnel bridge `br-tun`.

+1. The Open vSwitch tunnel bridge `br-tun` replaces the packet source MAC address *I1* with *D1*.

-1. The instance network traffic egresses the Open vSwitch integration bridge `br-int` and travels to the Open vSwitch tunnel bridge `br-tun` that wraps it in a VXLAN or GRE tunnel.
+1. The Open vSwitch tunnel bridge `br-tun` wraps the packet in a VXLAN or GRE tunnel that contains a tag for tenant network 1.

+1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to the network node via the tunnel interface.

+The following steps involve the network node.

-1. The VXLAN or GRE tunnel egresses the physical tunnel interface on the compute node and travels to the physical tunnel interface on the network node.
+1. The tunnel interface forwards the packet to the Open vSwitch tunnel bridge `br-tun`.

-1. The Open vSwitch tunnel bridge `br-tun` unwraps the instance traffic from the VXLAN or GRE tunnel.
+1. The Open vSwitch tunnel bridge `br-tun` unwraps the packet and adds the internal tag for tenant network 1.

-1. The instance network traffic egresses the Open vSwitch tunnel bridge `br-tun` and travels to the Open vSwitch integration bridge `br-int`.
+1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to the Open vSwitch integration bridge `br-int`.

+1. The Open vSwitch integration bridge `br-int` replaces the packet source MAC address *D1* with *TG1*.

-1. The instance network traffic egresses port `sg` on the Open vSwitch tunnel bridge `br-tun` and travels to the `sg` interface in the `snat` namespace (3).
-The `sg` interface contains the tenant network gateway IP address.
-In this example, 192.168.1.1/24.
+1. The Open vSwitch integration bridge `br-int` forwards the packet to the `sg` interface (3) in the SNAT namespace `snat`.
+The `sg` interface contains the tenant network gateway IP address *TG1*.

-1. The *iptables* service (4) performs SNAT on the instance network traffic using the `qg` interface in the `snat` namespace (5) as the source IP address.
+1. The *iptables* service (4) performs SNAT on the packet using the `qg` interface (5) as the source IP address.
+The `qg` interface contains the tenant network 1 router interface IP address *TR1*.

-1. The translated instance network traffic egresses the `qg` interface in the `snat` namespace and travels to the Open vSwitch external bridge `br-ex`.
+1. The `qg` interface forwards the packet to the Open vSwitch external bridge `br-ex`.

-1. The translated instance network traffic egresses the Open vSwitch external bridge `br-ex` and travels to the external network via the physical external interface on the network node.
+1. The Open vSwitch external bridge `br-ex` forwards the packet to the external network via the external interface.

+Note: Return traffic follows similar steps in reverse.

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address](../common/images/networkguide-neutron-dvr-flowns1.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address")